SDooman/bootstrap-data-1/README.md

 by hand, they are introduced to the Pyret statistics library and compute these values with expressions.

-## Unit 6 - Data Visualization
+## Unit 6 - Visualizing Categorical Data

-Students are introduced to different data visualization techniques: scatter plots, histograms.
-Through experimenting visualizing different data sets, students learn when to use each technique.
+Students learn several techniques for visualizing categorical data:  bar charts, pie charts, and dot plots.
+Students will create visualizations for different data sense, and develop a sense for how to use different visualization techniques.

-## Unit 7 - Regression
+## Unit 7 - Visualizing Quantitative Data

+Students learn to visualized quantitative data using histograms.
+Then students generate histograms for several data sets to learn how to analyze 'shapes' of data, including symmetric, skewed, bell-shaped, uniform, etc.

+## Unit 8 - Analysis of Bivariate Data

 Students begin to ask questions about the relationship between different variables in a data set.
-Students are introduced to linear regression, and how to apply/visualize it.
+Students are introduced to scatter plots as ways to visualize bivariate data, and linear regression as a method of analyzing a relationship

-## Unit 8 - Data Sanitizing
+## Unit 9 - Data Sanitizing
 Students are introduced to the concept of data sanitizing by attempting to ask questions about unsanitary data from a survey they fill out.
 Then get practice sanitizing a real data set.

-## Unit 9 - Final Project
+## Unit 10 - Final Project
 Students choose a dataset from a list of provided data sets, and ask questions about the data.
 They will then fill in a template slideshow for their dataset and present their work to the class.